-To meet the above objectives a total of seven (7) soil probes, three (3) temporary monitoring wells and three (3) sub-slab vapor probes will be installed and sampled during this investigation.
+To meet the above objectives a total of fourteen (14) soil probes, nine (9) temporary monitoring wells and five (5) soil vapor probes will be installed and sampled during this investigation.
+In addition, the existing monitoring well on the sidewalk will be sampled and an indoor air sample will be collected concurrently.
 Soil boring and monitoring well installation, construction, and development shall conform to NYCRR Part 360.